pepone/redhat-rpm-config/buildflags.md

 ### Controlling Type Safety

 The macro `%build_type_safety_c` can be set to change the C type safety level.
-By default (value 0), all C constructs that GCC accepts for backwards compatibility with obsolete language standards are accepted during package builds.
+The default level is 1, see below.
+It can be set to 0 to get historic levels of type safety.
+Changing the type safety level may depend on correct `CFLAGS` propagation during the build.
+The `%build_type_safety_c` macro needs to be set before `CFLAGS`-related macros are expanded by RPM (that is, earlier in the file works better).

 Packages can set `%build_type_safety_c` to higher values to adopt future distribution-wide type-safety increases early.

-When changing the `%build_type_safety_c` level to increase it, spec file should use a construct like this to avoid *lowering* a future
+When changing the `%build_type_safety_c` level to increase it, spec file should use a construct like this to avoid *lowering* a future default:
-default:

 ```
 %if %build_type_safety_c < 2
 %global %build_type_safety_c 2
 %endif
 ```

+At level 0, all C constructs that GCC accepts for backwards compatibility with obsolete language standards are accepted during package builds.

 At level 1, the following additional error categories are enabled: